zacwong2151/tp/docs/DeveloperGuide.md

   * Pros: Might be easier to implement as the `EventListPanel` will already have access to the event information as it has `filteredEventList` as one of its fields.
   * Cons: Depletes the user experience as they will have to use the `elist` command, followed by the `eshow` command if they want to see the event information of another event.

-### Delete the event from a list of events
+### Delete an event from a list of events

 ### Implementation

-When deleting an event, the event in the EventStorage will also be deleted.
+When deleting an event, the event in the `EventStorage` will also be deleted.
 The new event list is then written into the JSON file, `eventStorage.json`.

 Given below is an example usage scenario and how the mechanism of the event delete behaves at each step.

 Step 1.
 The user launches the application and enters the command to delete an event.
 For example, `edelete 1`.
 When iVolunteer receives the input, it will parse the input and split it into command word and detail, which is the index.
-The index will then be checked if it is valid by parsing it from String to an integer.
+The index will then be checked if it is valid by parsing it from `String` to an integer.

 Step 2.
 If the index is valid, a new `EventDeleteCommand` will be created and executed.
 During its execution, the application will find for the event in `EventStorage` in the `ModelManager` and delete it.
 Then, the application